REG-FPS/Discord-ALL-IN-One-Bot/README.md

-# Welcome to Axon X Code
+# Welcome to REG Bot

 - Get Started
 -> Make sure the verison of py is 3.11